Peer-Supply-Inc/peer-supply-engineering-manual/development.md

 Deployments are done using CI/CD.
 Currently both primary Peer Supply repos automatically deploy to production when a push is made to the main branch.
 Smoke testing should be conducted after a feature has been deployed.

 Rollbacks: We currently use Cloud Run for our API and our front-end.
 If a major bug is discovered on production, the previous revision in Cloud Run should be served until a fix or rollback commit has made it through the PR review process.

+#### Post-deployment production changes
+Periodically activities need to be done on production manually, though this should be the exception and automated where possible.
+Each engineer is individually responsible for shepherding those changes (manual database change, api call to make, etc) after deployment